Research Project: Training the Archive

 Visual Archives and Artificial Intelligence

-Training the Archive explores the applicability of artificial intelligence to art and the curation of art.
-The 2020–2023 project is dedicated to visual archives and the question of how new contexts can be created in these collections using machine learning.
-The HMKV Hartware MedienKunstVerein, Dortmund, is cooperating with the Ludwig Forum für Internationale Kunst Aachen and the Visual Computing Institute at RWTH Aachen University.
+Training the Archive (2020–2023) explored the possibilities and risks of AI in relation to the automated structuring of museum collection data to support curatorial practice and artistic production.
+The HMKV Hartware MedienKunstVerein, Dortmund, cooperated with the Ludwig Forum für Internationale Kunst Aachen and the Visual Computing Institute at RWTH Aachen University.

 Software